Lost-Outpost/arcanaeum/README.md

 # Introduction

-Sovngarde is a lightweight Legacy of the Dragonborn modlist with a minimal yet beautiful visual overhaul and the highest quality quest content.
+Arcanaeum is a lightweight Legacy of the Dragonborn modlist with a minimal yet beautiful visual overhaul and the highest quality quest content.
 Included is full creation club support and a suite of balance mods to tie it all together with my own cut of simonrim.

 ## List Contents

-You can browse the full list contents [here](https://loadorderlibrary.com/lists/sovngarde-a-dragonborns-legacy) if you want to know exactly what you're getting.
+You can browse the full list contents [here](https://loadorderlibrary.com/lists/arcanaeum-a-lightweight-modlist) if you want to know exactly what you're getting.

 ## Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to adjust settings with systems this low but it should run fine and still look great!

 ## Community

-Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/arcanaeum/issues) section of the Sovngarde GitHub.
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/arcanaeum/issues) section of the Arcanaeum GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Lost Outpost Discord server's support channel.

 ## Skyrim: Anniversary Edition